-This guide has been developed and agreed between Energy UK, its members, and Consumer Futures, following customer research.
-The Guide was published in June 2013.
+This guide has been developed and agreed between Energy UK, its members and Citizens Advice, following customer research.
+The Guide was published back in June 2013.
 It outlines what data will be collected by energy suppliers, and the choices that consumers have about the amount of information their energy supplier can collect and how the information can be used.

-DECC have published a leaflet that details how the smart metering system will work from late 2015, when a new shared smart metering national infrastructure is in place.
+Former DECC (now dissolved and under BEIS) published a leaflet that details how the smart metering system will work when a new shared smart metering national infrastructure is in place.

 Energy UK good practice guidance for issues found during meter exchange visits

 Making sure customers are safe is of paramount importance to energy suppliers.
 Suppliers often identify potentially unsafe situations when visiting customer’s homes.
 This document outlines the principles of what suppliers will do for their domestic customers where safety issues are identified during a meter installation visit.

 Energy UK aren't involved in the fitting or operation of smart meters.
 If you have any questions about smart meter fitting or operation, please get in touch with your supplier.